 When you are in York Springs, you'll notice that it is more blue-collar than most other communities in America.
-54.85% of York Springs’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, York Springs is a borough of transportation and shipping workers, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in York Springs who work in farm management occupations (20.60%), office and administrative support (12.96%), and sales jobs (7.41%).
+54.85% of York Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, York Springs is a borough of farmers, fishers, or foresters, sales and office workers, and service providers.
+There are especially a lot of people living in York Springs who work in farm management occupations (17.88%), office and administrative support (10.00%), and sales jobs (6.36%).

-As is often the case in a small borough, York Springs doesn't have a public transportation system that people use to get to and from their jobs every day.
+York Springs is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in York Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.